bchimborazo/sqlite_pandas_dbs/README.md

 ORDER BY age_years DESC
 LIMIT 5;
    ```
 - Explanation: This query looks at the "patient_id" and "birth_date" columns to calculate the patient's current age.
-The patients age is calculated by subtracting the Julian day of birth from the Julian day of the current date and dividing by 365.25.
+The patient's age is calculated by subtracting Julian date of birth from the current Julian date and dividing that by 365.25.
 The results are ordered by age in descending order and limited to the top 5 results, showing the five oldest patients in the databse as being 85 years old.

 ![QueryD](images/pic4.png)